-Andrew Yang Gets Unofficial Anime Opening Credits That Pits Him Against Donald Trump
+Andrew Yang Gets Unofficial Anime Opening Credits That Pit Him Against Donald Trump

 Previous Yang skeptic Kevin Roose, who wrote a New York Times article about Yang’s campaign back in February, recently spoke about why he initially believed Yang’s campaign — which is now rising in success — was nothing more than a passing novelty.

-“Since then, he’s been able to turn it into a discussion about what it means to be a human — about what we would do if we weren’t so worried about making ends meet,” Kevin said in an interview with The New York Times.”
+“Since then, he’s been able to turn it into a discussion about what it means to be a human — about what we would do if we weren’t so worried about making ends meet,” Roose said in an interview with The New York Times.

 “And I think that’s the part that I didn’t see when I first met him was that this argument — this sort of wonky economics argument about automation and UBI and GDP and all these other three-letter acronyms — that he could make it appeal to people on an emotional level by saying this is not just about giving you free money.”